aerogear/graphback/docs/db/datasources.md

 ### Migrations

-Graphback provides out of the box database migrations for Postgress.
+Graphback provides out of the box database migrations for PostgreSQL.
 Developers can edit their schema and their changes will be replicated into the database.

 > NOTE: Database migrations are not supported for MongoDB